 You will know that you are finished with counseling when you are feeling like you have met your goals.
 We can discuss any “next steps” and ways to keep from “backsliding” into old behavior.

 I received my Bachelor’s degree in psychology and Master’s degrees in clinical social work and business administration from The Ohio State University.
-I am licensed as an Independent Social Worker with Supervision Designation – the highest level of licensing in the field.
-In addition, I am certified by The American Association For Sex Addiction Therapy and I teach graduate-level social work at The Ohio State University.
+I am licensed as an Independent Social Worker with the Supervision Designation – the highest level of licensing in the field.
+In addition, I am a certified Sexual Recovery Therapist, a Certified Clinical Trauma Professional, and I teach graduate-level social work at The Ohio State University.
 (More information about licensure and certifications can be found under the "More" tab.)

 My focus is helping clients solve the problems that are important to them – specifically men's issues, family conflict, marriage therapy, sexual struggles, affair recovery, anxiety, and depression.